 The Port of Cape Town has introduced a new booking system.
 The technology used by operator Portnet is the same as in the ports of Durban and Coega (Port Elizabeth).
 Due to the changeover, there have been delays at the container terminals.
 It is expected that the backlog will be relieved in the course of this week.

 Road freight traffic between South Africa and Zimbabwe is to become more efficient.
 To this end, a new border station was opened in Beitbridge on October 1.
 However, implementation has so far proved problematic.
 Conditions at the border crossing continue to be chaotic in some cases.
 Last week, some drivers stormed the border and tried to drive up.
 The result: a complete traffic jam.
 It is still unclear when the local border authorities will get the situation under control.

 The U.S. government has responded to ongoing delays at U.S. West Coast ports.
 The Los Angeles-Long Beach ports are to operate around the clock indefinitely.
 In doing so, the Biden administration hopes to eliminate bottlenecks in the supply chain.
 Experts say the situation at the ports threatens the recovery of the U.S. economy after the pandemic and should be stabilized by reducing congestion (source: whitehouse.gov).

-For Ocean Freight, shipping company Cosco Shipping Lines is offering a new intermodal service from China to Chicago via Canada.
+For ocean cargo, shipping company Cosco Shipping Lines is offering a new intermodal service from China to Chicago via Canada.
 Specifically, cargoes can be shipped from Shanghai, Ningbo and Qingdao to the Port of Prince Rupert in British Columbia, Canada.
 From here, the containers are further transported to Chicago.
 According to Cosco, transit time totals 19 days (source: theloadstar.com).

 Stay Up To Date with SENATOR INTERNATIONAL